I Shall Survive Using Potions!

 I Shall Survive Using Potions! (ポーション頼みで生き延びます！, Pōshon-danomi de Ikinobimasu!) is a Japanese light novel series written by FUNA.
 The series originated on the Shōsetsuka ni Narō website, before being published in print with illustrations by Sukima by Kodansha beginning in June 2017.
-As of December 2023, ten volumes have been released.
+As of March 2026, twelve volumes have been released.
 A manga adaptation, illustrated by Hibiki Kokonoe, was serialized on the Niconico-based Suiyōbi no Sirius platform in June 2017 to November 2021, with its individual chapters collected into nine volumes.
 A sequel manga, illustrated by Futsū Onshin, began serialization on the same platform in August 2022.
-As of November 2023, the manga's individual chapters have been collected into two volumes.
+As of July 2026, the manga's individual chapters have been collected into five volumes.
 An anime television series produced by Jumondou, aired from October to December 2023.

 Premise

 Kaoru Nagase dies due to a dimensional energy rift between worlds, though the God of her world saves her soul and mind; giving her a new life in Reverie, a world under goddess Celestine's jurisdiction.
 Kaoru asks for the power to create potions and other skills; though she most notably asks for Celestine's friendship, to avoid loneliness.